American McGee: Spicy Horse

+Alice: Asylum, cancellation and retirement

+In September 2017, McGee announced that he was working on a license proposal for Alice: Asylum, the third installment of the Alice franchise.
+McGee and his small team began working on a pitch book of "artwork, design outline, and financial/business model" which would be sent to EA upon completion.
+The pitch book was partially funded through the membership platform Patreon, and presented to EA in early 2023.

+McGee announced in April 2023 that EA ultimately rejected approving Alice: Asylum for both production and licensing after receiving McGee's pitch.
+Furthermore, McGee announced that even if EA were to reconsider their stance with production of the game in the future, he was not interested in being involved in future Alice projects.

+He also announced his retirement from game development, with plans to focus on his family and their family business, Mysterious.

 Personal life

-McGee has stated his mission is "to create a unified production method for story telling across the interactive and film industries" and of himself, he says, "I want to be the next Walt Disney, only a little more wicked."
+McGee said in 2013 that his mission is "to create a unified production method for story telling across the interactive and film industries" and says of himself "I want to be the next Walt Disney, only a little more wicked."

-In 2005, McGee left the United States and resided for a time in Hong Kong before moving to Shanghai, where he lived as of 2009.
+In 2005, McGee left the United States and resided for a time in Hong Kong before moving to Shanghai, where he has lived since 2009.
 Once in China, he created Spicy Horse, at one point the largest independent Western game development house in the nation, and helped found Blade (formerly Vykarian), a game outsourcing company.
 They produced American McGee's Grimm for GameTap (now owned by Metaboli) and worked on the sequel to his original Alice game, Alice: Madness Returns.

-He also mentions that his inspiration for the macabre tone of Alice comes from his disturbing, dysfunctional childhood.
+McGee mentions that his inspiration for the macabre tone of Alice comes from his disturbing, dysfunctional childhood.